Chad of Mercia: Elevation

 Bede implies that Oswiu decided to take further action because Wilfrid was away for longer than expected.
 It is unclear whether Oswiu changed his mind about Wilfrid, or whether he despaired of his return, or whether he never really intended him to become bishop but used this opportunity to get him out of the country.

 Chad was invited then to become bishop of the Northumbrians by King Oswiu.
-Chad is often listed as a Bishop of York.
+Chad is often listed as a Bishop of York, but was more likely made Bishop of Northumbria.
 Bede generally uses ethnic, not geographical, designations for Chad and other early Anglo-Saxon bishops.
 However at this point, he does also refer to Oswiu's desire that Chad become bishop of the church in York.
 York later became the diocesan city partly because it had already been designated as such in the earlier Roman-sponsored mission of Paulinus to Deira, so it is not clear whether Bede is simply echoing the practice of his own day, or whether Oswiu and Chad were considering a territorial basis and a see for his episcopate.
-It is quite clear that Oswiu intended Chad to be bishop over the entire Northumbrian people, over-riding the claims of both Wilfrid and Eata.
+It is clear that Oswiu intended Chad to be bishop over the entire Northumbrian people, over-riding the claims of both Wilfrid and Eata.

 Chad faced the same problem over ordination as Wilfrid, and so set off to seek ordination amid the chaos caused by the plague.
 Bede tells us that he travelled first to Canterbury, where he found that Archbishop Deusdedit was dead and his replacement was still awaited.
 Bede does not tell us why Chad diverted to Canterbury.
-The journey seems pointless, since the archbishop had died three years previously – a fact that must have been well known in Northumbria, and was the very reason Wilfrid had to go abroad.
+The journey seems pointless, since the archbishop had died three years previously, which must have been well known in Northumbria, and was the reason Wilfrid had to go abroad.
 The most obvious reason for Chad's tortuous travels would be that he was also on a diplomatic mission from Oswiu, seeking to build an encircling alliance around Mercia, which was rapidly recovering from its position of weakness.
 From Canterbury he travelled to Wessex, where he was ordained by bishop Wini of the West Saxons and two British, i.e. Welsh, bishops.
 None of these bishops was recognised by Rome.
 Bede points out that "at that time there was no other bishop in all Britain canonically ordained except Wini" and the latter had been installed irregularly by the king of the West Saxons.

 Bede describes Chad at this point as "a diligent performer in deed of what he had learnt in the Scriptures should be done."
 Bede also tells us that Chad was teaching the values of Aidan and Cedd.
 His life was one of constant travel.
 Bede says that Chad visited continually the towns, countryside, cottages, villages and houses to preach the Gospel.
-Clearly, the model he followed was one of the bishop as prophet or missionary.
+The model he followed was one of the bishop as prophet or missionary.
 Basic Christian rites of passage, baptism and confirmation, were almost always performed by a bishop, and for decades to come they were generally carried out in mass ceremonies, probably with little systematic instruction or counselling.